numberly/flask-stupe/README.rst

 Features
 ========

-* powerful configuration management
+* Powerful configuration management
-* Return any object type
+* Return any object type in views; It will be coerced to `flask.Response`
 * Add JSON converters for custom types
 * Validate payloads through marshmallow_ schemas
 * ObjectId native support